EyaAbbassi/urlShortenerService/README.md

 <ul>
 <li><b>/encode</b>:<br>
 <ol>
-<li>Test with Valid long URL Input that should return Ok, after being saved in the storage.</li>
+<li>Test with Valid long URL that should return Ok, after being saved in the storage.</li>
 <li>Test with valid long URL, and custom key that should also return OK, 200. </li>
-<li>Test with an empty input long URL, should return BAD REQUEST, 400.</li>
+<li>Test with an empty long URL, should return BAD REQUEST, 400.</li>
-<li>Test with an unvalid input long URL, should return BAD REQUEST, 400.</li>
+<li>Test with an unvalid long URL, should return BAD REQUEST, 400.</li>
 <li>...</li>
 </ol>
 </li>